Al-Fadl ibn al-Rabi: Career under al-Amin and role in the civil war

 Back in Baghdad, Fadl remained Amin's leading advisor, but his role in the governance of the state seems to have been limited.
 Nevertheless, he was the leading figure among those in the Abbasid establishment who pressured Amin into reversing his father's succession plans, removing Ma'mun from his place in the succession in favor of Amin's son Musa, and also as governor of Khurasan.
 This policy increased the already existing polarization of the Abbasid elites between the two princes, with the Khurasani nobility, headed by Ma'mun's vizier, al-Fadl ibn Sahl, flocking to Ma'mun, whom they saw as the champion of their interests against the central government in Baghdad.
 The breach between the two sides was complete in November 810, when Amin dropped Ma'mun's name from the Friday prayer.
 This led to a chain of mutual acts that resulted in the outbreak of open civil war (the "Fourth Fitna") between the two brothers.
-After Ma'mun's forces scored an unexpected victory over the caliphal army at the Battle of Rayy, the situation became critical in Baghdad, where many began to accuse Amin of idleness and complacency and Fadl of inefficient leadership.
+After Ma'mun's forces scored an unexpected victory over the caliphal army at the Battle of Ray, the situation became critical in Baghdad, where many began to accuse Amin of idleness and complacency and Fadl of inefficient leadership.
 As Ma'mun's general Tahir ibn Husayn advanced through Iran, Fadl tried to reinforce the Baghdad troops (the abna al-dawla) with levies from the Arab tribes of Syria and the Jazira, but they soon fell out with the abna′, who were jealous of their pay and privileges, so that this project came to nothing.
 Seeing Amin's cause as lost, and with Ma'mun's troops approaching the capital, Fadl went into hiding.

 Baghdad fell to Ma'mun's forces in September 813, after a brutal year-long siege, and Amin was executed.
 Ma'mun however remained in Khurasan and made no move to come to Baghdad, entrusting the governance of the Caliphate to Fadl ibn Sahl and his Khurasani friends.
 This provoked great resentment in Iraq, and when Ma'mun chose an Alid, Ali al-Ridha, as his heir, the old Abbasid elites of Baghdad rose up in 817 and raised Ibrahim ibn al-Mahdi as caliph in the place of Ma'mun.
 However, when Ma'mun finally began to advance on Baghdad, Ibrahim's support collapsed.
 Fadl re-emerged briefly from hiding during this time in support of Ibrahim, but when Ma'mun entered the capital in 819, he secured his pardon.
 During his last years, Fadl even enjoyed a return to the Caliph's favour due to his long experience and loyal service to the Abbasid house.
 He died in Baghdad in the spring of 823 or 824.